 Robyn D. Shulman of Forbes Magazine recently wrote an article titled “How People With Disabilities Help The Economy,” which was somehow both flattering and dehumanizing.
 There is a tendency for news coverage relating to people with disabilities to be merely explaining how great it is that we are normal.
 We are “just like everyone else,” worthy of recognition and equal social treatment compared to our able-bodied and neurotypical counterparts.
 We can even be a big help to “the economy.”

-This is all well and good but it misses a larger point: people with disabilities are a resource linked to how well they compare to everyone else’s norms, and they are not valuable because of their ability to (sometimes) sell their labor power to employers who are often begrudgingly willing to invest in it.
+This is all well and good but it misses a larger point: people with disabilities are not a resource linked to how well they compare to everyone else’s norms, and they are not valuable because of their ability to (sometimes) sell their labor power to employers who are often begrudgingly willing to invest in it.
 We, like all working people, are people, with their own hopes, dreams, goals, passions and personal sympathies.
 The commodification of labor for all working people, but especially for people with disabilities and other marginalized people, takes away some essence of our human spirit.

 The piece explains that in 2019, 19.3 percent of people with a disability were employed, according to the U.S. Bureau of Labor Statistics.
 The employment-population ratio for persons without a disability was 66.3 percent.

 It is a travesty that we are so under-represented in the workforce, but the solution of hiring more of us and accommodating us is not being pitched to us.
 It is not a way of telling us that we can do whatever we set our minds to.
 This could be considered condescending drivel all its own.
 But it’s even worse.
 This tells able-bodied and neurotypical employers that they and the company they own will look good and their reputation would improve if they hire us.

 It almost sounds like they’re doing us a favor and that we are tokens to them, strategic placements that will improve a company’s image.
 Our actual value as humans and the ability to reach our full potential is not really explored.